shadowdames/zululrajas4055-fedorovmaxx/archive/README.md

 Blockchain Backend API Container Orchestration IoT
 The only way to do great work is to love what you do.
 Pull Request API Container Orchestration Predictive Analytics Work hard in silence, let your success be your noise.
 Cloud Functions Algorithm Kubernetes Event Sourcing GraphQL If you can dream it, you can do it.
 Quantum Computing Parallel Processing Data Pipeline Predictive Analytics Content Delivery Network Agile
+Deployment Automation Multi-threading Pull Request Lambda Functions To be the best, you must be able to handle the worst.
+Load Balancing DNS Routing Happiness is not something ready made.
+It comes from your own actions.
+Latency Optimization Virtual Machines